Xakkusu/1_project_pilates/README.md

 <img src="docs/features/navbar-feature.html.png" alt="navbar in browser">

 - The navbar includes the Logo and the menu.
-The menu consists of Home, Courses, About Us, Get Connected pages.
+The menu consists of Home, Courses, About Us, Get Connected pages, these items are located on the right.
 - The navbar is fixed at the top so that it stays visible while scrolling the page, hence the user is able to navigate themselves from page to page whener they please.
 - When selecting a menu item the selected page will open in the same window.
 - When selecting the logo to index page will open.